cabforum/code-signing/docs/CSBR.md

 ## 8.5 Actions taken as a result of deficiency

 ## 8.6 Communication of results

-[EDITOR: The following is direct language from BR Section 8.6, which was previously referenced]

 The Audit Report SHALL state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers).
 The CA SHALL make the Audit Report publicly available.